Sleeveless Acts

 Co-Artistic Director

 Claire K. Redfield is a director, educator, and community-engaged artist who believes in groups’ abilities to make lasting change in their communities.
-Originally hailing from Chicago, Claire worked as a professional teaching artist and freelance director for six years at several companies including the Tony Award winning Lookingglass Theatre, Adventure Stage Chicago, and Northlight Theatre.
-She is the Theatre a Education Manager at SAFE Alliance in Austin, Texas.
-Claire earned her MFA in Theatre for Youth from Arizona State University.
-Claire is the co-founder and co-artistic director of Sleeveless Acts.
+Originally hailing from Chicago, Claire worked as a teaching artist and freelance director for six years at several companies including the Tony Award winning Lookingglass Theatre, Adventure Stage Chicago, and Northlight Theatre.
+She is the Educational Theatre Manager at Expect Respect/SAFE Alliance in Austin, Texas.
+Claire earned her MFA in Theatre for Youth and Community from Arizona State University and is the co-founder and co-artistic director of Sleeveless Acts.

 More info at